 The objective of this side event is to promote women’s leadership in National Statistical Offices as a key driver of institutional strengthening, effective governance, and gender-responsive official statistics.
 The event will combine dialogue, peer exchange, and regional networking, and will include the launch of the Leadership Programme for Women in National Statistical Offices in Latin America and the Caribbean.

-Valuing time, shaping policy: Making time-use data work for economic decision making
+Time for growth: Making time-use data work for economic decision-making

 Co-hosted by Open Data Watch, UN Women, the Kenya National Bureau of Statistics (KNBS), the Kenya State Department of Economic Planning, and the Gates Foundation, this session will convene policymakers and data experts to show the value of integrating time use data into core growth and sectoral diagnostics and to strengthen the synergies between policy needs, TU data and policy outcomes.